SophieSjoberg/ca-prepcourse-3/tdd/step_3_wrap_it_up.md

 require './lib/fizz_buzz'

 describe 'fizz_buzz' do
-  it "retuns number if no conditions are met" do
+  it "returns number if no conditions are met" do
     expect(fizz_buzz(1)).to eq 1
   end